sider/sider-docs/docs/tools/java/checkstyle.md

 ## Getting Started

-To start using Checkstyle, enable it in [repository settings](../../getting-started/repository-settings.md).
+To start using Checkstyle, enable it in your [repository settings](../../getting-started/repository-settings.md).

 ## Configuration